$\Lambda^+_\mathrm{c}$ polarimetry using the dominant hadronic mode: Introduction

 The three-body decay of $\Lc \to \proton \Km \pip$ is the golden hadronic mode for reconstructing this charm baryon experimentally.
 Firstly, this decay mode has one of the largest branching fraction among all hadronic $\Lc$ decays.
 Secondly, the final state of this decay only consists of charged particles, which have a high reconstruction efficiency.
 The transition amplitude of the $\Lc \to \proton \Km \pip$ decays was studied previously by the ACCMOR collaboration~\cite{Jezabek:1992ke, Jezabek:1992vi} and the E791 collaboration~\cite{E791:1999ajq,Fox:1999ja}.
 These studies indicated a large polarisation in the production of the $\Lc$ baryon, but a detailed amplitude description could not be obtained due to the limited statistics and difficulties in formulating the amplitude model.
 A new result on the amplitude analysis has been published by the \lhcb collaboration recently, based on a sample of $400\,000$ decays with an equal amount of $\Lc$ and $\Lcbar$ baryons~\cite{LHCb-PAPER-2022-002}.
-The candidates are selected from semileptonic decays of beauty hadrons produced in $pp$ collisions at a centre-of-mass energy of $13\tev$, corresponding to an integrated luminosity of $1.7\invfb$.\footnote{Natural units with $c = 1$ are used throughout this paper.} The study in Ref.~\cite{LHCb-PAPER-2022-002} reveals the presence of twelve different decay chains with resonances in all two-body subsystems: six $\Lambdares^{**}$ states, three $\Deltares^{**++}$ states, and three $K^{**0}$ states.
+The candidates are selected from semileptonic decays of beauty hadrons produced in $pp$ collisions at a centre-of-mass energy of $13\tev$, corresponding to an integrated luminosity of $1.7\invfb$.\footnote{Natural units with $c = 1$ are used throughout this paper.} Further information about the experimental setup relevant for the present studies can be found in Ref.~\cite{LHCb-PAPER-2022-002}.
+The study reveals the presence of twelve different decay chains with resonances in all two-body subsystems: six $\Lambdares^{**}$ states, three $\Deltares^{**++}$ states, and three $K^{**0}$ states.
 The average polarisation of the $\Lc$ baryon in semileptonic decays of beauty hadrons is also measured.
 The asymmetry parameter $\alpha$ is reported for quasi-two-body decays of the $\Lc$ state to a baryon and a pseudoscalar.

 The utilisation of the $\Lc\to p\Km\pip$ decay parametrisation is highly non-trivial given the complexity and model-dependence of the amplitude analysis.
 In this paper, we simplify the usage of these results by converting the transition amplitude for the $\Lc\to \proton \Km \pip$ decay to a model-agnostic representation using the distribution of the aligned polarimeter vector $\vec{\alpha}$.
 The components of the vector are computed on a two-dimensional grid of the Dalitz-plot variables.
 Special attention is devoted to the propagation of uncertainties.
 The theoretical aspects of the present paper are in line with the original consideration of the $\Lc$ polarimetry in three-body decays done by Bjorken~\cite{Bjorken:1988ya}.
 The recent work of Wei~\textit{et al.}~\cite{Wei:2022kem} discusses the $\Lc\to p\Km \pip$ decay from a similar angle, by suggesting measuring the model-independent parameters referred to as the \textit{calibration parameters}.
 We find that these parameters are equal to the averaged polarimeter components.
 The values are reported in this document for completeness.
 We find a significant reduction of the uncertainty on the polarisation measurement if the complete polarimetry field is used instead of the averaged values.